Theralley/MasterThesis/README.md

 	opencv_version

-If opencv_version = 4.2.0, check error 3 after last sudo apt-get install, and run the commands.
+If opencv_version = 4.2.0, check error 3 after last sudo apt-get install in this step, and run the commands.

 	sudo apt install libomp-dev